John Forrest: Programme

+Federation

 The major political question of the time, though, was federation.
 Forrest was in favour of federation, and felt that it was inevitable, but he also felt that Western Australia should not join until it obtained fair terms.
 He was heavily involved in the framing of the Australian Constitution, representing Western Australia at a number of meetings on federation, including the National Australasian Convention of 1891, and the Australasian Federal Convention of 1897–8.
 There he opposed the transfer of postal and telegraphic services to the projected Commonwealth as an "absurdity", and declared only a "lunatic" would want the federal capital located in the interior of the country.
 He fought hard to protect the rights of the less populous states, arguing for a strong upper house organised along state lines.
 He also pressed for a number of concessions to Western Australia, managing to secure the phasing out of Western Australian tariffs instead of their immediate abolition, but failing to secure the construction of a trans-Australian railway.

 The proposed federation was unpopular with the section of society Forrest represented.
 Only two of this 30 or so supporters in parliament, he said, favoured it.
 And 62 percent of voters in his electorate of Bunbury were to vote No when the question was put to them by referendum.
 But support on the goldfields was overwhelming, and by May of 1900 it was apparent his efforts could not obtain better terms.
 Forrest decided on a referendum, a large majority of Western Australians voted to join the federation, and in 1901 Western Australia was an "original state" of the new Commonwealth of Australia.

 Federal politics

+First federal ministry under Barton

 On 30 December 1900, Forrest accepted the position of Postmaster-General in Edmund Barton's federal caretaker government.
 Two days later, he received news that he had been made a GCMG "in recognition of services in connection with the Federation of Australian Colonies and the establishment of the Commonwealth of Australia".
 Forrest was postmaster-general for only 17 days: he resigned to take up the defence portfolio, which had been made vacant by the death of Sir James Dickson.
 On 13 February 1901, he resigned as premier of Western Australia and as member for Bunbury.

 In the March 1901 federal election, the first one ever, Forrest was elected, unopposed, on a moderate Protectionist platform to the federal House of Representatives seat of Swan.
 He held the defence portfolio for over two years.
 After a cabinet reshuffle on 7 August 1903, he became Minister for Home Affairs.
 In that portfolio, he resolutely pressed the ill-starred project to site the national capital at Dalgety, despite having previously dismissed any location within Australia's interior as lunacy.